-Based on our examination which included test checks, the Company, has used an accounting software, payroll application and employee reimbursement software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software/application.
+Based on our examination which included test checks, the Company, has application and employee software, payroll accounting used an reimbursement software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software/application.
 However, audit trail feature is not enabled at the database level for accounting software to log any direct data changes as described in Note 35 to the financial statements.
 Further, during the course of our audit, we did not come across any instance of audit trail feature being tampered with in respect of the accounting software, payroll application and employee reimbursement software.